samaradel/www_threefold/www.threefoldtoken.com/content/ito/ito.md

 ## What is a ThreeFold Token?

-- A ThreeFold Token is a smart contract digital token (the Token) that is the exclusive payment instrument or currency for which operators can sell IT capacity via our Directory service.
- - ThreeFold operators sell their capacity for  Tokens, ThreeFold users buy capacity with Tokens.
+- A ThreeFold Token is a smart contract digital token (the Token) that is the exclusive payment instrument or currency for which operators can sell IT capacity via our Directory service - ThreeFold operators sell their capacity for Tokens, ThreeFold users buy capacity with Tokens.

 - The ThreeFold Foundation is the issuer of the Tokens.
 - The Tokens represent an economic interest in the ThreeFold Foundation and are backed by the full faith and credit of the Foundation and all of the Foundation’s assets